Sign up to gain access to thousands of marketing resources! Don’t worry … It’s FREE!

 “You can have the best content in the world , you can run the best events in the world, you can have the greatest emails,” Katie observes.
 “But if you don’t have good data on who the right buyers are—not just what company should I be going after, but who are the people I should be going after—and, one step lower, how do I actually engage with them—what’s their accurate email, what’s their phone number, their social profiles?
 How do they prefer to be communicated to?
 If you don’t have all of that, none of the other stuff matters.”

 I invited Katie to Marketing Smarts to talk about data hygiene, account-based marketing, and martech trends, and she brought plenty of helpful insights and examples to the discussion.
 Along the way, we also talk about her experience flipping historic homes in Austin, Texas.

 Here are just a few highlights from our conversation:

-Mika and I talked about much more, including how to undertake an audit of existing technology in use at your organization and how to use machine-learning to personalize your customer communications, so be sure to listen to the entire show, which you can do above, or download the mp3 and listen at your convenience.
+Katie and I talked about much more, including the future of ABM, the importance of video to your marketing efforts, and which tools DiscoverOrg uses as part of their own ABM process, so be sure to listen to the entire show, which you can do above, or download the mp3 and listen at your convenience.
 Of course, you can also subscribe to the Marketing Smarts podcast in iTunes or via RSS and never miss an episode!

 This episode brought to you by GoToWebinar: